 Sterile or saline water is preferred over tap water to minimize the risk of infection.
 If you must use tap water, boil it first and then let it cool before use.

-Conclusion: Ear irrigation may serve as a convenient, cost-effective, and time-saving intervention for earwax removal that is unlikely to produce any deleterious side effects if done correctly.
+Ear irrigation may serve as a convenient, cost-effective, and time-saving intervention for earwax removal.
 You can perform it at home, provided you follow the right technique and proper precautions as directed by the ENT.

 Using an ignited candle to clean your ears can be quite dangerous, as evidenced by the many burning accidents and injuries reported among those who have tried this method.